-It may not sound fun labelling it as a business, but it will allow you discipline yourself to work on it every day because it’s important to you.
+It may not sound fun labeling it as a business, but it will allow you to discipline yourself to work on it every day because it’s important to you.
 For me, it’s about creating that dream life where I wake up super excited about the day sans anxiety and being able to travel whenever I want to.
 Even when I’m lazy (like tonight, when I’ve been feeling overwhelmed with juggling this blog and a day job), I give myself a few minutes to sit down and write.
 Even if I’m super tempted to rewatch To All The Boys I’ve Loved Before on Netflix, I remind myself that I’m doing this to build my dream life.

 Benjamin Franklin’s wise words pretty much

 If I don’t plan ahead, life happens and I get so busy I won’t prioritize creating my dream life.
 Before I know it it’ll be four years since I wanted to pursue this kind of life.
 True story guys.
 Facebook reminded me just the other day that it’s been four years since I went out of my comfort zone, traveled solo halfway around the world to study Creative Writing at the University of Oxford.
 It’s still one of the best times of my life, and frankly, it’s why I’m doing this.
 I want to go back to being that brave, happy person who was going out of her comfort zone and experiencing new things.

 With any business, you have to have a marketing plan–a strategy.
 In this case, your content strategy plan.
 That’s where a content calendar comes in.
 This is my

 For example, when I was running a travel blog for music lovers, I had a category for live shows–these were posts that involved anything with live music.
 Since I couldn’t go to a show every night, I had other content brackets like a travel guide about a specific city through the eyes of a music lover.